 The bottom was significantly shrunk and received a centerpiece in rosewood.
 The segmented stall leg became thinner than usual, only 3,5 mm when the intonation points were almost on a line.

-Once the neck was in place, the rest of the work went like on rails.
+Once the neck was in place, the rest of the job went smoothly.
 New ribs all around.
-Stringed on with Newtone Heritage 0.12 as usual (corresponds to the string pull from a regular 0.11 set).
-It sounds good with high volume, good sustain and the fine string separation and intonation that I am now used to thanks to the stable plate in spruce, the upper saddle intonation, the segmented stable leg and the "turbo plugs".
+Stringed with Newtone Heritage 0.12 as usual (equivalent to the string pull from a regular 0.11 set).
+It sounds good with high volume, good sustain and the fine string separation and intonation that I am now used to thanks to the spruce saddle plate, the oversaddle intonation, the segmented saddle bone and the "turbo plugs".
 Fits well in the Gator 3/4 case.

 Sold to a studio here in Örnsköldsvik.
 Will know how it works when recording 🙂